43% of all the growth marketing tests we’ve ran at Ladder have succeeded.

 But, the value of getting it right can’t be overstated:

-10 months into our new process, and we've still not lost a single employee.
-Ladder's services, marketing, design, and strategy teams have grown tremendously while contributing heavily to our $150,000+ and growing monthly recurring revenue (3x higher than our Q1 2016 MRR).
+Ladder’s services, marketing, design, and strategy teams have grown tremendously while contributing heavily to our $250,000+ and growing monthly recurring revenue.

 Our clients are happier, our office is more energized and productive, and we’re now able to leverage a scalable, repeatable hiring infrastructure to continue hitting our goals as we grow.